grant-palmerr/don-t-be-sentimental-gpalmer99/README.md

 **My algorithm performs with a 74% Accuracy!**

-Note that if your classifier produces an accuracy close to 50% is is not performing better than random guessing.
-A classifier needs to reach at least 52% to demonstrate that it is working.
+Note that if the classifier produces an accuracy close to 50% its basically not performing better than random guessing.

 The Ways I Improved Accuracy: